I'm a product-minded data engineer with a hacker's mindset crafted over a lifetime of tinkering.

 My speciality is not what I already know.
 It actually is my violent rate of learning and adaptation - a gigantic appetite for information, and ability to string out a solution out of the ingested data, sometimes borrowing ideas from across domains.
 Everything connects to everything else.
 This tendency is also reflected in my sense of humor - the jokes generally come from connecting seemingly unconnected things.

-Am particularly good at discovery and prototyping solutions.
-Quickly iterate through initial prototypes and collecting numbers, and arriving at final architectures empirically.
-With evidence.
+Am particularly good at the discovery and prototyping phases of development.
+Rapidly iterating through initial prototypes, collecting numbers, and arriving at final architectures empirically.

-I generally get contacted by other engineers (majorly past colleagues), some founders etc when:
+I generally get contacted by other engineers (majorly past colleagues), some execs etc when:

 Background